CamBrown101/Jungle/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Also added testing with Capybara and Poltergiest.

 ## Setup